wp-plugins/participants-database/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.9.6

-Build and maintain a fully customizable database of participants or volunteers with shortcodes for forms, admin backend, custom lists, and CSV support.
+Build and maintain a fully customizable database of participants or volunteers with signup forms, admin backend, custom lists, and CSV support.

 == Description ==